-In essence, the model displays a purchase, five-year holding period and sale of an investment property under assumptions of fixed percentage increases in income over time.
-The usual performance metrics, net present value and internal rate of return, are computed.
+In essence, the model displays a purchase, five year holding period and sale of an investment property under assumptions of fixed percentage increases in income over time.
+The usual performance metrics, Net Present Value and Internal Rate of Return, are computed.
 However, an important distinction between these two must be made in the context of simulation.
-Brown (2006) describes the problem associated with simulation of the IRR arising from Jensen's inequality[8].
+Brown (2006) describes the problem associated with simulation of the IRR arising from Jensen's Inequality.
 Simply, since IRR is a non-linear function of cash flow, taking its expectation is at least bad form if not just plain bad mathematics.
 Also, as the range of uncertainty increases, the precise condition when extreme values populate the distribution, the gap between the expectation of the function and the function of the expectation rises.
-That gap should be disclosed and ModellingRisk.xlsx makes the calculation attendant to that disclosure.
-Of course, since net present value is a linear function.
+That gap should be disclosed and ModelingRisk.xlsx makes the calculation attendant to that disclosure.
+Of course, since Net Present Value is a linear function of cash flow it does not suffer from similar distortion.